SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 ##### SkipVerifyHosts

-Allows to configure hosts for which server certificate validation will be skipped.
+This option allows you to configure hosts for which server certificate validation will be skipped.

 > [!IMPORTANT]
-> We advise to use this with caution.
-Improper certificate validation can lead to a range of different security threats such as *man-in-the-middle attacks*.
+> Use this with caution, as improper certificate validation can lead to a range of different security threats such as man-in-the-middle attacks.

 #### Middleware